DH = Dear Husband

 - Every time DH and I make a payment off of our debt, we increase our level of financial peace.
 When I wrote about that surge of envy just over two years ago, I included the fact that our business debt was ” already down to $66,300″.
 Now, we’re about to break $10,000.
 The end of that mammoth debt – originally $80,800 – is in sight!
 And mammoth stress is evaporating.

 - You don’t have to travel to distant lands to enjoy the fresh air.
 Cycling, jogging, walking the dog through the woods, canoeing, hiking, skating, skiing . . .
-There is so much I’m able to do close to home.
+There is so much I’m able to do for free that’s close to home.
 I’ve become more appreciative of everyday opportunities to soak in what Mother Nature has to offer.

 - Much to my surprise, our increasing frugality has created space for some of those great family moments I desire.
 My recent focus on frugal groceries, for instance, has involved slow cooking, bulk food preparations, hours of chopping and stirring, enticing smells . . . and a magnetic force that pulls people to the kitchen to hang out.
 Great moments happen in that hang out time.
 Moments that will become precious memories.